meyerscetbon/LinearSinkhorn/README.md

-This repository contains a Python implementation of the model presented in the [paper](https://arxiv.org/pdf/2006.07057.pdf).
+This repository contains a Python implementation of the algorithms presented in the [paper](https://arxiv.org/pdf/2006.07057.pdf).